XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 P. Laurore

-• Paper trading (demo) environment available after account funding
+• Paper trading (demo) requires a funded account to access

 hellosafe-logoScore